cgarciae/treex/docs/index.md

         self.a = None
         self.b = None

-    def module_init(self, key):
+    def rng_init(self, key):
         # some complex initialization
         ...

 module = MyModule().init(42)
 module # MyModule(a=array([0.927...]), b=array([0.749...]))
 ```
-We can also mix and match the two strategies, meaning that some parameters can be initialized via `Initializer`s while others via `module_init`.
+We can also mix and match the two strategies, meaning that some parameters can be initialized via `Initializer`s while others via `rng_init`.
 The rule is that `Initializer`s are always going the be called first.

 ### Filter and Update API